Discovering the Next Generation of Young Graphic Designers

 Born in 1991.
 Graduated from Tama Art University’s Faculty of Art and Design, majoring in Japanese Painting.

 Born in 1988.

 Judges (in Japanese syllabary order)

 An experimental typography group formed in 1993 by Hidechika – the one with a beard but no surname – and Tetsuya Tsukada – the one with a surname but no beard.
-For 24 years now, they have been playing with writing systems, probing new concepts and new possibilities through their experiments in disarticulating, combining and reconfiguring the written word.
+For 24 years now, they have been playing with writing systems, probing new concepts through their experiments in disarticulating, combining and reconfiguring the written word.

 Organizer: Guardian Garden